vaideesh-siva06/triply/README.md

 # MySQLWorkbench
     - Create a SQL Project with the host as localhost, user as root, and leave password empty
     - If you do use the 'sys' default given by SQL, you may leave the database parameter in mysql.createPool as is.
-If you do not use teh same database, please change the name accordingly.
+If you do not use the same database, please change the name accordingly.